Conducting regional lung cancer benchmarking against national audit data to develop service improvements for lung cancer services in the South West

 The South West (SW) Cancer Alliances wanted to understand the variation of lung cancer services across the region in order to identify areas of good practice and to target areas for improvement.

-We created lung cancer pathway packs comparing individual provider trusts and the SW Alliances as a whole to the National Lung Cancer Audit 2019 to provide early insight into the quality of South West areas of practice, and to identify issues in relation to access of resources and staffing that may have an impact on local patient outcomes.
+We created lung cancer pathway packs comparing individual provider trusts and the SW Alliances as a whole to the National Lung Cancer Audit 2019.
+This was intended to provide early insight into the quality of South West areas of practice, and to identify issues in relation to access to resources and staffing that may have an impact on local patient outcomes.